pdx-cs-rust-embedded/mb2-lsm-gpio/README.md

 pin so that the IMU can interrupt with it.
 This turns out to be a bit buggy.

+## Current Behavior

+When first flashed, this code will be blocked continuously reading Busy errors from the IMCU.

+When powered off and on, it will complete and take an interrupt.

+When long-reset, it will complete but not take an interrupt.

 ## Acknowledgements

 Thanks to the students of PSU CS 410P/510 Rust Embedded